wallarm/product-documentation/docs/latest/installation/native-node/helm-chart.md

                 type: LoadBalancer
             ```
 === "ClusterIP"
-    When deploying Wallarm as a connector for Kong API Gateway or Istio you deploy the native node for this connector with the ClusterIP type for internal traffic, without exposing a public IP.
+    When deploying Wallarm as a connector for Kong API Gateway or Istio you deploy the Native Node for this connector with the ClusterIP type for internal traffic, without exposing a public IP.

     Create the `values.yaml` configuration file with the following minimal configuration: